 Next, the local semi-finalists are entered into a national draw conducted by the Multi-State Lottery Association, which runs Powerball.

 The five winners of that drawing are the finalists.
 They are all in the running to become a millionaire, with the final draw broadcast live during ‘Dick Clark’s New Year’s Rockin’ Eve with Ryan Seacrest’.

 Contact your state lottery for full details of how to enter the Powerball First Millionaire of the Year promotion, including the deadline for entries.

-The five finalists of the 2022 First Powerball Millionaire of the Year promotion will all receive an at-home party package worth $20,000.
-The package includes a $10,000 cash prize, a deluxe dinner for eight, 70-inch LED TV, a karaoke system, premium laptop computer, $500 to spend at Party City, and more.
+The five finalists of the 2022 First Powerball Millionaire of the Year promotion all received an at-home party package worth $20,000.
+The package included a $10,000 cash prize, a deluxe dinner for eight, 70-inch LED TV, a karaoke system, premium laptop computer, $500 to spend at Party City, and more.

 In previous years the finalists have been able to take one guest on an all-expenses paid trip to New York to ring in the New Year in Times Square.
 The prize included airfares, three nights in New York, transport, and $1,000 in spending money.

 The First Powerball Millionaire of the Year promotion ran for the first time in 2020 in 25 participating jurisdictions.
 More than 300 lucky players each won a luxury trip to New York and five of those were selected as the finalists who would be in with a chance of winning $1 million.